lateinit-apps/guitar-app/docs/PRD.md

 dev this stage is called open beta.
 After reaching this stage we can show our platfrom to close acquaintances and relatives.

-- database with songs with tabs
+- empty database for storing all data that we will need on this stage
 - search by release names and artists names/albums/year/genre
 - download tabs in ASCII .txt (our own format)
 - sorting by release names and artists names

-*Note: by release here are considered Release category from our databse, look [here](db-schema-explanatory.md) for explanation.*
+*Note: by release here are considered release category from our databse, look [here](db-schema-explanatory.md) for explanation.*

 ## Release version